17 December 2013 Russian–Ukrainian action plan: Political effects

 The Euromaidan movement continued in spite of the 17 December 2013 agreement.
 Opposition leaders vowed to continue their protests, if necessary, through New Year and Orthodox Christmas (celebrated on 7 January annually).
 They repeated their demands for the firing of the second Azarov Government, early presidential and parliamentary elections.

 On 20 December, high-ranking EU-officials stated that the EU is still ready to sign the Association Agreement with Ukraine "as soon as Ukraine is ready for it", that this agreement was also beneficial for Russia and that the EU "is totally not concerned about the fact that Ukraine is signing agreements with Russia".
 The day before Polish Foreign Minister Radosław Sikorski stated "I do not know any formal facts that should say that it is impossible to sign the association agreement between Ukraine and the European Union".

-On 19 December, Ukrainian President Viktor Yanukovych stated that his government has decided to pause work on the Association Agreement in order to determine the conditions that should be in place for them to sign the Free Trade Zone Agreement, a part of the larger Association Agreement.
+On 19 December, Ukrainian president Viktor Yanukovych stated that his government had decided to pause work on the Association Agreement in order to determine the conditions that should be in place for them to sign the Free Trade Zone Agreement, a part of the larger Association Agreement.
 He continued to say that there was not any contradiction inherent in Ukraine's course on the EU integration issue.
 Yanukovych asserted that the crux of the matter is not about integration, but about economic relations.
 Although he added "If we talk about the work on the free trade agreement [a part of the EU Association Agreement], this will take us some time, and we still have a lot of uncertainties.
 Surely, we should see how this will benefit us in the short term, midterm, and long term".
 He also added that Ukraine may combine the EU Association Agreement with observer status in the Customs Union of Belarus, Kazakhstan, and Russia and the Eurasian Economic Union.
-According to the Ukrainian President Viktor Yanukovych, Ukraine expects to be granted observer status in the Eurasian Economic Union.
+According to the Ukrainian president Viktor Yanukovych, Ukraine expects to be granted observer status in the Eurasian Economic Union.
 "As concerns the Eurasian Union, we filed a written bid in Astana in August this year to consider Ukraine's participation in the Eurasian Union as an observer".

-On 29 January and just after the resignation of the second Azarov Government First deputy head of A Just Russia, Mikhail Emelyanov, stated the need to cancel the Ukrainian-Russian Action Plan and its discount in natural gas, and refuse the redemption of Eurobonds 'if the government will resume Eurointegration'.
+On 29 January and just after the resignation of the second Azarov Government First deputy head of A Just Russia, Mikhail Emelyanov, stated the need to cancel the Ukrainian-Russian Action Plan and its discount in natural gas, and refuse the redemption of eurobonds 'if the government will resume Eurointegration'.